Guy Stevens: Sue and Island Records

 Stevens was approached by record company executive Chris Blackwell in 1964 to run the Sue record label in the UK, as an offshoot of Island Records.
-He took responsibility for releasing a string of successful R&B singles on Sue in the UK, including records by Ike and Tina Turner, Rufus Thomas, Elmore James, Wilbert Harrison, Donnie Elbert, and Inez and Charlie Foxx.
+He took responsibility for releasing a string of successful R&B singles on Sue in the UK, including records by Ike and Tina Turner, Jimmy McGriff, Elmore James, Wilbert Harrison, Donnie Elbert, and Inez and Charlie Foxx.
 He also compiled and annotated The Sue Story compilation LPs.
 Stevens used the Sue label to put out obscure American singles not only from the U.S. Sue group of labels, but from many small independent record companies, and some of the bigger ones.
 It became widely influential.
 Stevens was also president of the Chuck Berry Appreciation Society, and had a say in the UK releases that Pye International put out by Berry, Bo Diddley and others on the Chess and Checker labels.
 It was Guy Stevens who brought Berry to the UK for his first tour after paying his bail to get him out of jail for offences under the Mann Act.

 He broke into record production at Blackwell's suggestion in 1965, firstly on a single by Alex Harvey and then producing live albums by Larry Williams and Lee Dorsey.
 The following year, he was appointed head of A&R at Island Records.
 His first signing to the label was Birmingham band The V.I.P.s, who soon changed their name to Art.
 Stevens produced their early recordings, before they added keyboardist Gary Wright to become Spooky Tooth.
 Stevens also managed and produced Hapshash and the Coloured Coat, an artistic and musical collaboration between the band Art and designers Michael English and Nigel Waymouth, which led to the album Featuring the Human Host and the Heavy Metal Kids.

 Stevens also introduced lyricist Keith Reid to keyboardist Gary Brooker of The Paramounts.
 He encouraged them to write together, and reportedly commented to Reid at a party that a friend had turned "a whiter shade of pale".
 The resulting song was recorded by Brooker's newly formed band, named Procol Harum by Stevens, and – though turned down by Blackwell at Island – went on to become one of the defining songs of the era.

 In 1967, Stevens was imprisoned for several months for drug offences, during which time his record collection was stolen, leading to a breakdown.
 However, on his release he returned to Island Records, and produced albums by Free, Mighty Baby, and Heavy Jelly.